 That feels like ironically a really good way to end this conversation.
 I’m going to put on my newscaster voice.

-Making a Scene is produced by Esplanade Theatres on the Bay, Singapore's national performing arts centre.
-Look for more episodes of Making A cene at esplanade.com/offstage and on Spotify and SoundCloud.
+Making a Scene is produced by Esplanade – Theatres on the Bay, Singapore's national performing arts centre.
+Look for more episodes of Making A Scene at esplanade.com/offstage, and on Spotify and SoundCloud.
 Thank you for listening and stay tuned for more inspiring conversations with art makers.